Skip to content

 • Use MFA for delete to make sure someone else does not delete data in bucket.

-• ACL is used to grant access at the fine-grain level on bucket.
+• ACL is used to grant fine-grained access on bucket.

 • First-byte latency is the time between requesting an object from the service and when that data starts to arrive.
 With S3 (for example) that time is measured in milliseconds and in many cases could be considered instant.